Updated April 2021

 Yes.
 Students who do not carry a smartphone will still have the option of using their traditional campus card for dining, access, campus spending and dining plan transactions.

-The mobile student ID in Apple Wallet is a digital access solution on Apple devices.
-The mobile credential is in the Apple Wallet, like a boarding pass or credit card appears would appear there.
+The mobile student ID is a digital access solution on Apple devices and Android phones.
+The mobile credential is in the Apple Wallet or Google Pay app, like a boarding pass or credit card would appear there.
 The experience can vary case by case, but generally, the student requests a mobile student ID, often through a mobile app.
-Once verified, he or she will have the option to add the mobile credential to the Apple Wallet.
-From there, students will have two options on how they set up their solution.
-The mobile credential can work by presenting the iPhone or Apple Watch with the device locked (they do not have to access the phone; the screen remains black).
-The other option is to require Face ID, fingerprint or passcode before a credential can be presented to the card reader.
+Once verified, he or she will have the option to add the mobile credential to their Apple Wallet or Google Pay.
+The mobile credential can work by presenting the Android phone, iPhone or Apple Watch to the reader.
+The other option is to require two-factor authentication before a credential can be presented to the card reader, but that is only available to Apple devices.
+(See more about Express Mode below.)

 For Apple devices, the mobile student ID is designed to continue working in Express Mode using power reserve until the iPhone has entirely exhausted its battery power and gone dead.
 Power reserve is available for up to five hours when an iPhone needs to be charged.
 For iOS users, express mode on power reserve is available on iPhone Xs, Xs Max, and Xr and newer hardware.